softwarekid/ML_demo/README.md

 =======

 my machine learning demos .
 demos I code as I watch the videos instructed by Andrew NG.

+ML is the cool.